hpreston/cicd_learning_lab/notify_phase.md

 5. Drone checks the _.drone.yml_ file and executes the commands in the _deploy_ phase.
   * Drone sends a WebHook command to Marathon to cause an application restart
   * Marathon pulls the new container from hub.docker.com containing the code changes
+6. Drone checks the _.drone.yml_ file and executes the commands in the _notify_ phase.
+  * If the build was successful, send a Success notification
+  * If the build failed, send a Failure notificiation.